If U.S. Takes Syrian Oil, It May Violate International Laws Against Pillage

 "We're keeping the oil — remember that," Trump declared on Monday at a gathering of police chiefs in Chicago.
 "We want to keep the oil.
 Forty-five million dollars a month?
 Keep the oil.
 We've secured the oil."

 Trump was referring to oil fields in Syria's Deir el-Zour province that Kurdish-led Syrian Democratic Forces wrested from Islamic State insurgents in 2017.
-The area holds nearly three quarters of Syria's oil and gas reserves, whose production has plummeted over the past decade by more than 90 percent.
-Islamic State fighters had earlier generated substantial revenues from other oilfields farther north through smuggling operations into neighboring Turkey.
+The area holds nearly three-quarters of Syria's oil and gas reserves, whose production has plummeted over the past decade by more than 90%.
+Islamic State fighters had earlier generated substantial revenues from other oil fields farther north through smuggling operations into neighboring Turkey.

 On Sunday, Trump again brought up Syria's oil fields moments after announcing the death of Islamic State leader Abu Bakr al-Baghdadi.